tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.layers.md

 *  <b>`outputs_collections`</b>: collections to add the outputs.
 *  <b>`trainable`</b>: If `True` also add variables to the graph collection `GraphKeys.TRAINABLE_VARIABLES` (see `tf.Variable`).
+*  <b>`batch_weights`</b>: An optional tensor of shape `[batch_size]`,
+    containing a frequency weight for each batch item.
+If present, then the batch normalization uses weighted mean and variance.
+(This can be used to correct for bias in training example selection.)
 *  <b>`scope`</b>: Optional scope for `variable_scope`.

 ##### Returns: